JacksonBowe/mafia-engine/README.md

 ### Loading games

 Not as interesting as creating a new Game.
-Take in a new list of players (with whatever actions they've taken) and the _previous game state_.
+Takes in a new list of players (with whatever actions they've taken) and the _previous game state_.

 ### Resolving actions